zhangjinpeng1987/go-examples/memory-trace/Readme.md

 ### bytes.Buffer memory usage

-There is no way to shrink the memory usage for existing bytes.Buffer, neither Reset nor Truncate.
+There is no way to shrink the memory usage for existing bytes.Buffer, neither `Reset` nor `Truncate`.

 The output of this should be
 ```